 Click on a title below to view the video.

-The On Logo and On LogoWriter videos are copyright Media Microworlds Inc. They are being made available here on the Logo Foundation website for personal and educational use only.
-Credits on the videos must remain, as originally configured.
-No fees may be charged for viewing.
+The On Logo and On LogoWriter videos and accompanying Study Guide are copyright Media Microworlds Inc. They are being made available here on the Logo Foundation website for personal and educational use only.
+Credits on the videos and print material must remain as originally configured.
+No fees may be charged for viewing or distribution.
 No advertisements may be attached to or superimposed on the video content without further permission.